nik0lai/psychonomie_nl/src/content/pages/conference.md

 ## Plenary and poster presentations

-Members can submit an abstract (call opens: early September, **deadline: October 8, 2023**) via the conference website.
+Members can submit an abstract (call opens: early September, via the conference website.
 They can request either a poster or an oral presentation.
-Please note that each speaker is only permitted to give one talk or present one poster at the event.
-Abstract submission is now open.
-[Go to submission website](https://www.conftool.net/nvp2023/)
+Please note that each speaker is only permitted to give one talk or present one poster at the event. **Abstract submission CLOSED**

 ## NVP PhD Thesis Award